-Watercare's Central Interceptor project commenced in New Zealand in 2019 to bore the longest wastewater tunnel in this country with a length of 14.7 km.
-In older parts of Auckland, wastewater and stormwater flow into a combined network of pipes.
-When it rains heavily the wastewater can overflow into creeks and streams.
-The Central Interceptor tunnel will help reduce Auckland's wastewater overflows.
-The new wastewater system is sized to serve the city's growing population for another 100 years.
+The Central Interceptor project was commenced in New Zealand in 2019 to bore the longest tunnel in this country with a length of 14.7 km.
+The tunnel will reduce Auckland's wastewater overflows due to stormwater into the Waitematā Harbour and Manukau Harbour by 80% with a consequent significant improvement in the bay's environmental conditions and biodiversity.
+The new wastewater system will be sized to serve the city's fast growth over the next 30 years, where residents are expected to increase by one million.

-The Central Interceptor project is due for completion in 2026.
-At the end of 2021, approximately 35% of the work had been carried out.
+The completion of the Central Interceptor project is slated for mid - 2026.
+At the end of 2021, approximately 35% of the works had been carried out.

 Work on the Turin Median Collector, awarded in April 2019, comprises the design and development of the median wastewater network in the southwestern area of Turin (Italy) and the rehabilitation of the existing southern system.
 The collector will become the new backbone, parallel to the current collector and necessary to avoid the overloading of Turin's wastewater system.
 It will collect and store the first stormwater, i.e. those waters which, at the beginning of rainfall, are full of pollutants such as hydrocarbons and mineral oils.
 The new 14 km underground tunnel will benefit 50 municipalities in the northern area and 30 in the southern area by reducing the level of pollutants in the wastewater and overflows in the entire area served.

 Work on the final design began in September 2021 and is still underway, and it is expected to be validated within the first six months of 2022.